 The probability of loss of load (zero margin or less) is summed for each of the daily 21 load points to determine the loss of load probability for each day and then is multiplied by 5 (5 weekdays per week, we assume that weekends have negligible LOLE) to give the loss-of-load expectation (LOLE) for that particular week.
 The individual weekly LOLEs are then summed over the entire year to determine the annual LOLE.
-As mandated in the RFC Standard BAL-502-RFC-02, the annual LOLE standard is currently set to one occurrence, on average, every ten years or 0.100 days per delivery year.
+RFC Standard BAL-502-RFC-03, calls for performing the study applying the annual LOLE standard currently set to one occurrence, on average, every ten years or 0.100 days per delivery year.
 The PJM IRM is the reserve as a percentage of annual peak load that results in an LOLE adhering to this standard.
 Reserve is expressed as a percentage by dividing (the total installed capacity - the peak load) by the peak load.
 The peak load is adjusted up or down until the calculated LOLE meets the standard.
-The IRM is the reserve corresponding to this adjusted peak load.
+The IRM and FPR are reserve levels calculated with respect to this adjusted peak load.